drgriffis/SBD-Evaluation/README.md

-# Clinical-SBD
+# SBD-Evaluation
-Virtual environment for replicating experiments from Griffis et al., "A Quantitative and Qualitative Evaluation of Sentence Boundary Detection for the Clinical Domain" (2016)
+Virtual environment for replicating experiments from the paper "A Quantitative and Qualitative Evaluation of Sentence Boundary Detection for the Clinical Domain," appearing at AMIA CRI 2016.

 ## Data